Samsung Galaxy Z Fold 7: Everything You Need to Know

 Galaxy Z Fold 7: Battery and Charging

 A slimmer but wider profile allowed Samsung to keep the battery size unchanged for the Galaxy Z Fold 7.
-We are looking at a 4,400mAh battery, which should be enough to power the phone through the day.
-While the screens get larger, rumors hint at enhanced power efficiency.
-Additionally, the Snapdragon 8 Elite’s efficiency improvements should help extend the battery life.
+We are looking at a 4,400mAh battery, which is just about enough to power the phone through the day.
+While the screens get larger, enhanced power efficiency, AI-powered optimizations, and the Snapdragon 8 Elite’s efficiency improvements help extend the battery life.

 Frequently Asked Questions (FAQs)